metaplex-foundation/developer-hub/src/pages/das-api/methods/get-asset-by-owner.md

 ---
 title: Get Asset By Owner
-metaTitle: DAS API - Get Asset By Owner
+metaTitle: Get Asset By Owner | DAS API
 description: Return the list of assets given an owner address
 ---